RWKV/RWKV-infctx-trainer/guides/RWKV-x-playground-training.md

     - your dataset should be downloadable via huggingface / a link, do not commit your dataset into the repo
     - any required models should also be donwloaded as part of the notebook
     - use the example settings for datapath & checkpoints
+    - Unless you have a reason to jump straight to 1.5B model size, try to schedule a smaller `L6-D2048` training runs first
+    - for larger runs, split it into chunks with `-part1` to `-partx` suffixes
 6) Perform a pull request to `rwkv-x-playground` with the title `[training request] description`, you must include your RWKV discord handle, and a description of what you are experimenting with, and whats your expected outcome / hypothesis you want test
     - note that all followup will be done via discord.
     - We may rename, and reorganize your files, and if we do so, we will keep you updated.